memotux/admin-dash-ann/README.md

 ## Features

-- Use Nuxt 3 with Server API
+- Use Nuxt 3 with Server APIs & Composables
-- Use Vuetify 3 for Framework and Theme
+- Use Vuetify 3 for UI Framework and Theme
 - Use AWS Amplify as backend (DynamoDB, AppSync, Cognito) and Deployment
+- Use AWS Amplify with SSR on Nuxt Serve APIs
+- Use Nuxt `useFetch` or `useAsyncData` to query AWS AppSync with API Key or Auth Sesion Access Token
+- Use Vue Reactivity to make API Call on data change
-- Use [ObservableHQ/Plot](https://github.com/observablehq/plot/) for data visualization
+- Use [ObservableHQ/Plot](https://github.com/observablehq/plot/) & D3 for data visualization

 ## Setup